-Description: A broad range of assistance and interventions for Participants to manage or overcome non-vocational barriers to employment.
-Activity Codes: ASNV - Non-vocational Assistance INTV - Interventions Job Plan Code: N/A Eligibility: Variable.
+Description: A broad range of and interventions for Participa manage or overcome non-voca barriers to employment. nts to Activity Codes: ASNV - Non-vocat INTV - Interventio Job Plan Code: N/ ns Eligibility: Variable.
 The Provider must determine it is in the best interests of the Participant.
-Duration: As considered appropriate by the Provider.
-Specified Activity: No PBAS: Yes - Please refer to the PBAS points values for tasks and activities in the Points Based Activation System factsheet.
-Activation eligible: Yes - Provider-assessed Progress Payment: Yes - non-vocational interventions
+Duration: As appropriate considered by the Provider.
+Specified Activity: No PBAS: Yes - Please refer to the PBAS points values for tasks and activities in the Points Based Activation System factsheet .
+Activation el Provider-asso • Progress Payment: Yes - non-vocational interventions